WEDDINGS & BLESSINGS

 I am divorced, can I get married in your church?

 Yes, this is possible.
-There are certain guidelines when this is the case, but we are very happy to walk you through this.
-Just contact the clergy to discuss your plans.
+There are some different procedures when one or both of you have been married before, but we are very happy to walk you through this.
+Just get in contact with us to discuss this.

 We don’t live in your parish – can we still get married in your church?

-One or both of you should be a member of the parish electoral roll (to join the electoral roll you have worshipped regularly in one of our churches for at least 6 months)
+2. One or both of you is a member of the parish electoral roll.
+To join the electoral roll you have to worship regularly in that parish church for at least 6 months (as we are a team parish, that can be any of our 4 churches).

-One or both of you should have something called a ‘qualifying connection’.
-Essentially it means, at any point, you, a parent, grandparent, or godparent has:
+3. One or both of you has something called a ‘qualifying connection’.
+This means, at any point, yourself, a parent, grandparent, or godparent has: